 At a competitive disadvantage due to laws limiting the alcohol content in the beers they produced (while out-of-state breweries were free to distribute beer in Iowa that was above that 6% ABW threshold), the grassroots effort comprised of Iowa’s brewers and beer enthusiasts placed its first feather in the Guild’s cap in March of 2010, when Gov. Chet Culver signed S.F.
 2088 into law.
 The law lifted the limit to 12% ABW (15.2% ABV) and restructured elements of distribution to benefit Iowa’s own breweries.

-Since the law’s passage, the number of breweries in Iowa has more than doubled, with a number of brewery owners noting that they wouldn’t have taken the leap into commercial brewing in Iowa without the new law.
+Since the law’s passage, the number of breweries in Iowa has nearly tripled, with a number of brewery owners noting that they wouldn’t have taken the leap into commercial brewing in Iowa without the new law.

 Today, the number of breweries in the state, as well as other elements of a healthy craft beer culture—festivals, beer dinners, and tastings—continues to grow.
 Iowa brewers have received national and international awards as well as press coverage for the quality of their beers, and the Iowa Brewers Guild is pleased to be an ongoing part of that growth and development with educational and social opportunities for brewers and beer lovers alike.

 While national headlines continue to tell the story of the United States’ slow-moving economic recovery, the craft beer industry continues to grow, logging double-digit increases year after year, including a 25% increase in 2013 and 17.6% increase in 2014, according to the Brewers Association.